What is ERP? Definition, Industry-Specific Uses & Examples

 Assemble Your Best Team

-While putting together a team for ERP implementation, make sure you select the right candidates for each role.
-Keep in mind that this is perhaps the most important project for your company’s survival and growth, and create a team of your best henchmen.
+When you're putting together your ERP implementation team, choose the right people for each role.
+Remember, this is one of the most important projects for your company's growth, so build a team of your very best people.

 Communicate Clearly